wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OCSEgressQuickStart.md

 ## Create a periodic egress configuration

-Configure Edge Storage periodic egress for the Osisoft Cloud Services (OCS) endpoint and credentials:
+The following is an example JSON file to configure Edge Storage periodic egress for the Osisoft Cloud Services (OCS) endpoint and credentials:

 ```json
 [{